X

 • Recipients need to be current members of the APSA Section on Migration and Citizenship.

-• Recipients must have their PhD degree conferred within the past six calendar years (e.g., for the award to be awarded in 2023, recipients can have received their PhDs no earlier than 2017) or hold a pre-tenure status.
+• Recipients must have their PhD degree conferred within the past eight calendar years (e.g., for the award to be awarded in 2024, recipients can have received their PhDs no earlier than 2016) or hold a pre-tenure status.

 • Nominations need to be accompanied by at least one nomination letter, written by the nominee and/or a scholar other than the nominee, along with supporting documents that will allow the award committee to learn of the nominee’s outstanding contribution to understanding migration and/or citizenship in political life, including but not limited to a CV, writing sample(s) (not exceeding 30 pages total), and evidence of teaching excellence (not exceeding 30 pages total).